All Episodes

 Many of you in the audience already know, and I'm going to ask you to indulge me as I try to explain them to people in the audience who don't know.

-When you are born a bank account, look at it that way.
+Pretty much what Mr. Carson said: when you are born, a bank account, look at it that way.

-When you're born a bank account is started in your name.
+When you're born, a bank account is started in your name.

 You get a birth certificate and you get a medical card and a health savings account.